samuel-jimenez/GramEditor/docs/src/languages/python.md

 ## Debugging

-Zed supports Python debugging through the `debugpy` adapter.
+Tehanu supports Python debugging through the `debugpy` adapter.
 You can start with no configuration or define custom launch profiles in `.zed/debug.json`.

 ### Start Debugging with No Setup

-Zed can automatically detect debuggable Python entry points.
+Tehanu can automatically detect debuggable Python entry points.
 Press F4 (or run debugger: start from the Command Palette) to see available options for your current project.
 This works for:

 - Python scripts
 - Modules
 - pytest tests

-Zed uses `debugpy` under the hood, but no manual adapter configuration is required.
+Tehanu uses `debugpy` under the hood, but no manual adapter configuration is required.

 ### Define Custom Debug Configurations

 For reusable setups, create a `.zed/debug.json` file in your project root.
-This gives you more control over how Zed runs and debugs your code.
+This gives you more control over how Tehanu runs and debugs your code.

 - [debugpy configuration documentation](https://github.com/microsoft/debugpy/wiki/Debug-configuration-settings#launchattach-settings)